The Center for Real Estate Law

 Real Estate Transactions Externship (RE 620/JD 620, 2 Credits)

-Prerequisites: Completion of both Real Estate Transactions JD 243 , plus one of the following cross-listed elective courses: Commercial Real Estate Transactions (RE 602/JD 602) or Real Estate Finance (RE 607/JD 607) or Leasing Ownership & Management (RE 605 /JD 605).
+Prerequisites: Completion of Real Estate Transactions JD 243 , plus one of the following cross-listed elective courses: Commercial Real Estate Transactions (RE 602/JD 602) or Real Estate Finance (RE 607/JD 607) or Leasing Ownership & Management (RE 605/JD 605).
 Federal Income Taxation JD 135 or Federal Income Tax Aspects of Real Estate RE 603 is recommended.
 These prerequisites provide students with the basic substantive knowledge and transactional skills needed to be ready for this externship.

-Eligibility: JD students are eligible for this externship after they have completed at least 45 credit hours.
+Eligibility: JD students are eligible for this externship after they have completed the prerequisites.

 Sustainability Externship (RE 623/JD 623, 2 Credits)

 Prerequisites: Completion of Real Estate Transactions (JD 243) and one of the following required courses: Energy Law (RE 624/JD 624), Environmental Controls Affecting Real Estate (RE 609/JD 609), Environmental Law (JD 260), or Natural Resources Law (RE 621/JD 111).
 This externship is a practice oriented elective for the JD Certificate in Sustainability.

-Eligibility: JD students are eligible for this externship, which is a practice-oriented elective for the JD Certificate in Sustainability, after they have completed at least 58 credit hours.
+Eligibility: JD students are eligible for this externship, which is a practice-oriented elective for the JD Certificate in Sustainability, after they have completed the prerequisites.

 - Fall Externships: July 1